 Charlotte Stroomer – cover for Rosewater by Tade Thompson (Orbit)

 Congratulations to all those shortlisted.
 More information about the awards is available on the BSFA website.
 Please direct any queries to the Awards Administrator Clare Boothby.

 BSFA members will later receive a souvenir booklet with extracts from many of the shortlisted works.
 If you would like to vote in the awards, you can do so by becoming a member of the BSFA and/or Ytterbiumcon, the 2019 Eastercon.

 Speaking of 2018, it’s also BSFA Awards time: we’ve recently announced a splendid longlist of SFF novels, short fiction, non-fiction, artwork, voted on by BSFA members.
 Voting is now open for the shortlist.

-Earlier this month the BSFA announced our longlist for the BSFA Awards, voted for by BSFA members.
+On 5 January the BSFA announced our longlist for the BSFA Awards, voted for by BSFA members.
 Congratulations to all those who have been nominated.
 It seems like a really strong and rich list this year.

 If you’re a BSFA member, you can now vote on what should wind up on the final ballot (you can also vote by emailing Awards Administrator Clare Boothby … which is the better option if you’ve just recently joined).
 This round is open till the end of January.